rintcius/rintcius.github.com/content/post/2013/01/di-on-steroids-with-scala.md

 I have added *on traits* to *value injection* to make the contrast with classes explicit.
 You *can* do value injection on classes, but that looks a lot like the constructor injection pattern that we already know.

-This is how the "Value injection on traits" pattern looks like, using the movie example of Fowler:
+This is how the "Value injection on traits" pattern looks like, using the movie example of Fowler (or if you prefer the [Warmer example that Jonas Boner introduced](|filename|/post/2013/01/warmer-example-using-value-injection.md)):

 ~~~
   trait MovieFinder {